theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

-Wolfpack - How to start an interactive job
+NCI GADI - How to start an interactive job
 -----------------------------------------
-For a more in depth understanding of the Wolfpack please navigate through the intranet for more helpful information.
+For a more in-depth understanding of the NCI GADI, please navigate through the intranet for more helpful information.
 Different clusters use different tools to manage resources and schedule jobs.
-Wolfpack uses Sun Grid Engine (SGE) to control access to compute nodes.
-The implementation of SGE is custom so Googling may or may not provide useful answers.
-If you run the command below for information specific to Wolfpack-specific SGEL
+NCI GADI uses OpenPBS to control access to compute nodes.
+The implementation of OpenPBS is custom so Googling may or may not provide useful answers.

     man qsub

-We will not be going into a deep dive of high-performance computers.
+We will not be going into a deep dive into high-performance computers.
 In essence, compute nodes are just high-performance computers.
 Made up of multiple fast CPUs (computational processing units), extra RAM (random access memory) and you can request whatever your analysis requires.

-The head node is not particularly powerful, and is shared by all logged-in users.
-Never run computational intense jobs there!!
+The login node is not particularly powerful and is shared by all logged-in users.
+Never run computationally intensive jobs there!!

 The "polite" thing to do is to request an interactive node, or submit a job.
-For small jobs that you are troubleshooting, form an interactive session.
-An interactive job or interactive session is a session on a compute node with the required physical resources for the period of time requested.
+For debugging code before "submitting a job", form an interactive session.
+An interactive job is a session on a compute node with the required physical resources for the period of time requested.
+There are different nodes with different hardware, e.g. different types of CPUs, amount of memory and GPUs.

-To request an interactive job, use the function `qrsh`.
+To request an interactive job, use the function `qsub -I`.
 Default sessions will have 1 CPU core, 1GB and 1 hour.

 ![QSUB](../assets/img/interactive.png)

 For example, the following two commands.
-The first provides a default session, the second provides a session with two CPU cores and 8GB memory.
-You can tell when an interactive job has started when you see the name of the node from dice01 to delta-3-2 to the name of the server your job is running on.
+The first provides a default session, the second provides a session of 100GB of RAM memory shared across 12 CPUs and 50GB of temporary local disk storage used for intermediate files.
+You can tell when an interactive job has started when you see the node's name, from gadi-login-09 to gadi-cpu-clx-1547, and the name of the server your job is running on.

-    $ [helkin@dice02]$ qrsh

-    $ [helkin@dice01]$ qrsh -l h_data=4G,h_vmem=8G -pe smp 2
+    [hk1145@gadi-login-09 hk1145]$ qsub -I -q normal -P im21 -l walltime=00:05:00,ncpus=12,ngpus=0,mem=100GB,jobfs=50GB,storage=gdata/im21
+    qsub: waiting for job 140645703.gadi-pbs to start
+    qsub: job 140645703.gadi-pbs ready
-    $ [helkin@delta-3-2 ~]$
+    [hk1145@gadi-cpu-clx-1547 ~]$

 To see what is being run by you:

      $ qstat

 Jobs are constrained by the resources that are requested.
-In the previous example the second job - running on delta-3-2 - would be terminated after 48 hours or if a command within the session consumed more than 8GB memory.
+In the previous example, it is terminated after 5 minutes or if a command within the session consumes more than 100GB of memory.

-The job (and therefore the session) can also be terminated by running the command below.
+The job (and the session) can also be terminated by running the command below.

      $ qdel

-Wolfpack - How to start a batch job
+NCI GADI - How to start a batch job
 -------------------------------------------
 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
 This section contains information about how to create and submit a batch job on Wolfpack.